 A limitation of our proposed CMIM, is the fact that each worker needs to have full knowledge of $\Ab$, in order to estimate columns of $\Ab^{-1}$ through a least squares solver.
 The sensitivity of Gaussian elimination and matrix inversion also require that all clients have knowledge of each others' data \cite{CPH22a}.
-This limitation is shared by other coded federated learning methods, \textit{e.g}. \sfsty{CodedPaddedFL} \cite{SKRA21}.
+This limitation is shared by other coded federated learning methods, \textit{e.g}. \sfsty{CodedPaddedFL} \cite{SKRA21}, and further justifies our requirement that task allocations need to be carefully distributed across the workers, especially in the context of FL.
 In contrast to CC and GC; where a master server has access to all the data, in FL the data is inherently distributed across devices, thus GC cannot be applied directly.
 We also assume that the coordinator does not intercept the communication between the clients, otherwise she could recover the local data.
 Also, we trust that the coordinator will not invert $\widehat{\Ab^{-1}}$, to approximate $\Ab$ --- this would be computationally difficult, for $N$ large.

 Before broadcasting the data amongst themselves, the clients encode their block $\Ab_i$, which guarantees security from outside eavesdroppers.
 When the clients receive the encoded data, they can decrypt and recover $\Ab$.
 Then, their servers act as the workers of the proposed CMIM and carry out their assigned computations, and directly communicate their computations back to the coordinator.
 Once the \textit{recovery threshold} (the minimum number of responses needed to recover the computation) is met, the approximation $\widehat{\Ab^{-1}}$ is recoverable.